-What Facebook also have are some flashy and apparently innocent apps that show you “Who you were in the past” or “What type of cat you are”.
+What Facebook also has are some flashy and apparently innocent apps that show you “Who you were in the past” or “What type of cat you are”.

-These are popular among the users since you take a quiz and then it shows you what you desired and even share that information with your friends.
+These are popular among the users since you take a quiz and then it shows you what you desired and you can even share that content with your friends.

-What you probably didn’t know is that the chance this apps also collect your data is bigger than you think.
+What you probably didn’t know is that the chance this apps also collect your data is bigger than what you imagine.

-Recently the security investigator Ceukelaire made a post on medium exposing an app that not only collect user data but made it public because of a security flaw.
-The app is Nametest.com and was a quiz app that gathered the users’ information.
+Recently the security investigator Ceukelaire made a post on medium exposing an app that not only collects user data but makes it public because of a security flaw.
+The app is Nametest.com, a quiz app that gathered the users’ information.

 He also made a video showing how that flaw worked.

 Cancel apps data collection.

 Like this app, many others may be collecting your data and you don’t even know it.

 You can cancel these apps, by going to App and Websites on Facebook settings.

 In my case, I don’t have any app active.
 But if you do you, then you can click on the app and see what data you share with it.